 By Werner Huemer

-Death is progression of life into another realm of existence
+Death is a progression of life into another realm of existence

 So, both the results of thanatology and the many reports collected from people about their NDEs provide us with ample evidence for the continued existence of some entity (call it soul) after physical death.
 It points clearly to the fact that death is not the end!